Precision tests of bulk entanglement: $AdS_3$ vectors: Corrections to minimal area

 \subsubsection{The tower of states $|\psi_{m, 0 } \rangle$}

-We proceed to the tower of states $|\psi_{m, 0 } \rangle, \, m>1$ which are obtained by the action of the left moving $SL(2, R)$ raising operator on the primary state with lowest energy $|\psi_{1, 0 } \rangle$.
+We proceed to the tower of states $|\psi_{m, 0 } \rangle, \, m>1$ which are obtained by the action of the left-moving $SL(2, R)$ raising operator on the primary state with lowest energy $|\psi_{1, 0 } \rangle$.
 Proceeding as before, the non-trivial components of the stress tensor expectation value are given by